 Address: Calle Alcazabilla, 2.

-The collection of more than 200 art pieces provide a great overview of Picasso’s work which is why on sundays, when the entrance is free, you can expect there to be a line outside, but don’t let that discourage you, everyone is very eager to get inside and the line moves fast.
+Pablo Ruiz Picasso is one of the most famous people born in Málaga.
+His museum houses the collection of more than 200 art pieces which provide a great overview of Picasso’s work.
+On Sundays, when the entrance is free, you can expect a line outside but don’t let that discourage you – it moves fast.

 The entry to Museo Picasso is free every Sunday the last two opening hours.